joliss/node-multidep/README.md

 # node-multidep

-Install multiple versions of a package via npm.
+Install and `require` multiple versions of a package via npm.

 This is useful for integration testing.
 It's perhaps not robust enough for production code.